-- The Corinthia Hotel Tripoli, a fully owned five-star hotel in Tripoli with a carrying amount of €71.71 million (2019: €74.11 million) managed through Corinthia Towers Tripoli Limited (CTTL), a company registered in Malta with a branch in Libya, owned by IHI p.l.c., a subsidiary of CPHCL; - An adjoining Commercial Centre to the above-mentioned hotel, with a carrying amount of €73.74 million (2019: €73.74 million) also operated by CTTL; - A site surrounding the Hotel, with a carrying amount of €29.50 million (2019: €29.50 million) also operated by CTTL; - The Palm City Residences, a large-scale complex in Janzour, Libya, owned by an associate company, Mediterranean Investments Holding p.l.c.
+- The Corinthia Hotel Tripoli, a fully owned five-star hotel in Tripoli with a carrying amount of €69.48 million (2020: €71.71 million) managed through Corinthia Towers Tripoli Limited (CTTL), a company registered in Malta with a branch in Libya, owned by IHI p.l.c., a subsidiary of CPHCL; - An adjoining Commercial Centre to the above-mentioned hotel, with a carrying amount of €75.34 million (2020: €73.74 million) also operated by CTTL; - A site surrounding the Hotel, with a carrying amount of €29.50 million (2020: €29.50 million) also operated by CTTL; - The Palm City Residences, a large-scale complex in Janzour, Libya, owned by an associate company, Mediterranean Investments Holding p.l.c.
 (MIH p.l.c.), in which the CPHCL Group holds a 50% share.
-The book value of this property is €272.57 million (2019: €272.54 million) and the Group's share of this asset and of another site owned by MIH p.l.c. in Libya is €141.44 million (2019: €141.69 million); and - The development of the Medina Tower Project through IHI p.l.c. and MIH p.l.c., each company owning 25.00% of such project with each company having a carrying amount of €12.18 million (2019: €12.80 million) resulting in total group holding of €18.27 million (2019: €19.20 million).
+The book value of this property is €272.57 million (2020: €272.57 million) and the Group's share of this asset and of another site owned by MIH p.l.c. in Libya is €139.39 million (2020: €141.44 million); and - The development of the Medina Tower Project through IHI p.l.c. and MIH p.l.c., with the group holding directly and indirectly a 37.5% share amounting to €9.20 million (2020; €18.27 million).

 Since 2014, Libya experienced severe political instability due to the collapse of the central government during the same year and the country has been going through difficult times ever since.
 A United Nations-brokered ceasefire deal was reached in December 2015 and the Libyan Political Agreement to form a Government of National Accord was signed.
 On 31 March 2016, the leaders of the new UN-supported unity government arrived in Tripoli.
 In May 2018 Libya's rival leaders agreed to hold parliamentary and presidential elections following a meeting in Paris.
 No election has been held as rival leaders were jostling for territory.
 In March 2021 however, Libya's parliament endorsed a new, unified government, and the two previous rival governments agreed to dissolve.
-This transitional government is due to stay in power until the end of 2021, when national presidential and legislative elections will take place.
-The political instability in Libya and the state of economic uncertainty that continued to prevail during the financial year ended 31 December 2020 had a negative effect on the Libyan hospitality and real estate sectors.
+This transitional government was due to stay in power until the end of 2021, when national presidential and legislative elections were due to take place.
+The elections were however postponed again after the head of High National Election Commission ordered the dissolution of the electoral committees nationwide.
+The elections are now scheduled to be held in June 2022.
+The political instability in Libya and the state of economic uncertainty that continued to prevail during the financial year ended 31 December 2021 had a negative effect on the Libyan hospitality and real estate sectors.
 This situation continues to impact the CPHCL Group's financial results in Libya.